Skip to Content

 • Pass a comprehensive certification exam

-• Be licensed by the state of Wisconsin
+• Receive licensure through the State of Wisconsin

 • Complete CPR/AED/first aid training